mejgun/yt-proxy/README.md

 # About
+*  xupnpd_youtube fixed plugin for xupnpd v1 with youtube api v3 support

+Fixed plugin from third party developers, thanks to everyone who let this piece of software to be.

+# About
 Re-streamer application for video/audio streams.
 It gets link that can't be handled by your device/software and restreams it with regular http.